rpn2/Supervised_Subword_Extraction/README.md

 Given a set of feature vectors, train the classifier model, currently sample predict is available

-	# example on how to run vocabulary extractor, creates Wordsplit.txt (possible split-points, 2-way only) and feature.txt (feature vectors for split points)
+	# example on how to run classifier
     > python randomforest.py

 TODO